-With only a splash of cream per serving, the secret to this soup's creamy consistency is carrot purée.
+With only a splash of cream per serving, the secret to the creamy consistency of this tomato basil soup is carrot purée.
 Its subtle sweetness mellows the acidity of canned tomatoes, for a hearty soup that feels like a meal on its own.
 Finished with a handful of fresh basil, this soup is the perfect accompaniment to any salad or grilled cheese.

 Why It Works